rahulmondal/chartjsplotter/README.md

 # chartjsplotter
-This library can be used in Jupyter to ChartJS charts with
+This library can be used in Jupyter to ChartJS charts with proper data format supported by ChartJS.